tpaananen/airvol/README.md

 Hammerspoon script to set AirPods intial volume to desired level instead of default level 50.0 that macos / macbooks set.

+## Important

+Please test with your devices carefully with proper volume levels.
+This script is provided as is without any warranty or guarantee to work with your devices.

 ## Issue with Macbooks

 Macbook Air / Pro sets the initial volume level 50.0 for AirPods Pro 2 and 3 / Max (that's what I have, maybe also with other AirPods).